slime-io/slime/README.md

 Review service can get 3 quotas every 10s, and the service has 3 instances, so each instance can get 1 quota every 10s.

 7. visit productpage
 The fourth visit within 10s will trigger limit.
-View the accesslog of productpage to see the current limiting effect more intuitively:
+View the accesslog of productpage to see the ratelimit effect more intuitively:
 ```
 [2021-01-05T07:29:03.986Z] "GET /reviews/0 HTTP/1.1" 429 - "-" 0 18 10 10 "-" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/83.0.4103.61 Safari/537.36" "d59c781a-f62c-4e98-9efe-5ace68579654" "reviews:9080" "10.244.8.95:9080" outbound|9080||reviews.default.svc.cluster.local 10.244.1.206:35784 10.99.230.151:9080 10.244.1.206:39864 - default
 ```